A Key Layer of Your Organization’s Defense

 What Is Network Segmentation?

-“Network segmentation” refers to the physical and logical separation of IT assets and resources – such as data, applications, servers and users.
-Isolating a network into segments reduces the size of the attack surface by limiting the IT assets that are accessible from each segment.
-The resources connected to a segment, regardless of their nature – physical, virtual, or human – are prevented from interacting with (or even being “seen” by) resources on other network segments.
-At its most fundamental level, network segmentation creates and maintains logically grouped subsets of resources that are isolated from all other, implicitly untrusted, groups – even when those other groups are part of the same business organization.
+“Network segmentation” refers to the logical, and sometimes physical, separation of IT assets and resources – such as data, applications, servers, and users.
+Properly isolating a flat network into segments significantly reduces the size of the attack surface by limiting the IT assets that are accessible from each segment.
+The resources connected to a network segment, regardless of their nature – physical, virtual, or human – are prevented from interacting with (or even being “seen” by) resources on other network segments.
+At its most fundamental level, network segmentation creates and maintains logically grouped subsets of resources that are isolated from all other implicitly untrusted groups; even when those other groups are part of the same business organization.